MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/dynamic-positive-days.md

     - You have an item that belongs to a coverage group set up with 3 positive days and 3 negative days.
     - The lead time of the item is 5 days.
     - Dynamic positive days are enabled.
-    - Your master plans do not include any positive days overrides.
+    - Your master plans don't include any positive days overrides.
     - You have a purchase order (PO1) for the item that is scheduled to be delivered on day 2.
     - You have a second purchase order (PO2) for the item that is scheduled to be delivered on day 6.